aalto-speech/rl-klm/README.md

 * Case 1: Computing the average KLM estimate for tactile remote controller with alternative commands.
 * Case2: Computing the average KLM estimate for a multimodal smart alarm and reporting which modalities were used.
 * Case3: Computing KLM for a form and reporting the best path between form items.
+* Optimization: Optimizing simple remote controller.

 See README files in each directory for more information.

-# Coming in Summer 2019.
+# Coming in Fall 2019.
- * Optimizing remote controller
+ * Optimization README
  * Updating to Python3

 Contact: Katri Leino ( katri.k.leino a aalto.fi )